 Completed vocational training can be recognized for individual weeks in certain areas of activity or as a lump sum for the entire basic or specialized internship, depending on the training and the chosen course of study.
 For recognition, contact the Internship Office prior to applying for recognition via the online portal.
 Please describe the facts of the case by e-mail and attach scans of the following documents: Training certificate from the company, examination certificate from the vocational school, and the certificate from the Chamber of Industry and Commerce.

-If you are studying Industrial Engineering with the profile Management of Electrical Systems, the professional supervision as well as the approval of an interdisciplinary project internship is done by the Internship Office of the Faculty of Electrical Engineering and Information Technology (ETIT).
-However, the submission procedure is governed by the regulations of the Faculty of Mechanical Engineering, so please also use the Online-Portal.
-The report will be forwarded internally to the Internship Office of the Faculty ETIT for review.
+If you are studying Industrial Engineering with the profile Management of Electrical Systems, the professional supervision as well as the approval of an interdisciplinary project internship is done by the Internship Office of the Department of Electrical Engineering and Information Technology (ETIT).
+However, the submission procedure is governed by the regulations of the Department of Mechanical Engineering, so please also use the Online-Portal.
+The report will be forwarded internally to the Internship Office of the Department ETIT for review.
 When creating an application for recognition in the online portal, the additional field "Electrotechnical internship" is available for selection in the subject internship.
 Please change there from "No" to "Yes".

 Strange question?
 True!
 You should not ask yourself this question!
 If you do think about it, here is the answer: